-What are the permissions needed to deploy cloudkit?
+What are the permissions needed to deploy the cloudkit?

-For information about the permissions needed to deploy cloudkit, see the validation included in Understanding the cloudkit installation options in the IBM Storage Scale: Concepts, Planning, and Installation Guide.
+For information about the permissions needed to deploy the cloudkit, see the validation under the Understanding the cloudkit installation options topic in the IBM Storage Scale: Concepts, Planning, and Installation GuideUnderstanding the cloudkit installation options.

-What IBM Storage Scale features are supported by cloudkit?
+What are the IBM Storage Scale features supported by cloudkit?

-For information about the IBM Storage Scale features supported by cloudkit, see the IBM Storage Scale features table in Supported features of cloudkit of the IBM Storage Scale: Concepts, Planning, and Installation Guide.
+For information about the IBM Storage Scale features supported by the cloudkit, see Table 2.
+IBM Storage Scale features topic in the IBM Storage Scale: Concepts, Planning, and Installation GuideTable 3.
+IBM Storage Scale features in Supported features of cloudkit.

-What operating systems are supported by cloudkit?
+What Operating Systems are supported by cloudkit?

 - The cloudkit binary is only supported on Red Hat Enterprise Linux (RHEL) releases.
 Therefore, the cloudkit can only be executed from a machine running the mentioned RHEL versions.
-For more information, see the Operating systems that are supported by cloudkit installer nodes table in Supported features of cloudkit of the IBM Storage Scale: Concepts, Planning, and Installation Guide. - The cloudkit supports creating the IBM Storage Scale clusters running on Red Hat Enterprise Linux (RHEL) versions 8.8 and 9.2 on the AWS and GCP clouds.
+For more information, see Table 2.
+Operating systems that are supported by cloudkit installer nodes in Supported features of cloudkit. - The cloudkit supports creating the IBM Storage Scale clusters running on Red Hat Enterprise Linux (RHEL) versions 8.8 and 9.2 on the AWS and GCP clouds.